tsackton/taelgarverse/docs/people/historical-figures/sembaran-royalty/wisym-i.md

 </div>

 The eldest son of [Eloise](<./eloise.md>), he ruled Sembara after the Interregum of 1568.
-He was a mostly ineffectual king and was partly selected as a compromise king because as a gay man he had never had children with his husband and thus had no immediate heir.
+He was a mostly ineffectual king and was partly selected as a compromise because he had no children and thus no immediate heir.
+He was known to be close to his husband, Alfred.